fofr/paulhayes.photography/source/_posts/tawny-owl.md

   - photography
 ---

-Taken at the British Wildlife Centre in Sussex, during my first wildlife photography lesson.
+Taken at the British Wildlife Centre in Sussex.
 I love the brown tones of the owl’s plumage against the bark of the tree.